piotrmaslanka/wordpress-pgsql/README.md

-If you are using a reverse proxy to terminate SSL, make sure it passes the header of `X-Forwarded-Proto` as `https`, otherwise WordPress will generate invalid links.
+If you are using a reverse proxy to terminate SSL, make sure it passes the header of `X-Forwarded-Proto` as `https`, otherwise WordPress will generate invalid links, and also be sure to set the environment variable of `FORCE_SSL_ADMIN` to `1`.

 As usual, after you configure your reverse proxy visit https://domainname.example.com/wp-admin/install.php to install